simoninithomas/test_sb3/README.md

 ## Examples
 We wrote a tutorial on how to use 🤗 Hub and Stable-Baselines3 [here](https://github.com/huggingface/huggingface_sb3/blob/main/Stable_Baselines_3_and_Hugging_Face_%F0%9F%A4%97_tutorial.ipynb)

-If you use Colab or a Virtual Machine, you can check Case 3 and Case 4
+If you use **Colab or a Virtual/Screenless Machine**, you can check Case 3 and Case 4.

 ### Case 1: I want to download a model from the Hub
 ```python